 We believe the most irreducible and effective structure for making disciples as the church is a Gospel Community.
 This is a smaller group of people who gather regularly and engage in everyday life on mission throughout the week with a commitment to reaching a particular people and place together with the goal of making disciples and multiplying and sending more GCs.

-If you’re wondering how to get involved in a Gospel Community and connect with people in your neighborhood, please click below.
+If you’re wondering how to get involved in a Gospel Community and connect with people in your neighborhood, you can attend our September GC 101 class or email Max Diener at email@example.com.

 Gospel Community FAQ